a story about the words that live inside you

 who know their own voice

-A story that
+A story that teaches

 without trying

-The best books for children don't feel like lessons.
-They feel like discoveries.
-The Wishing Word was written that way — and this page exists to help you bring it into your classroom as gently and meaningfully as it was written.
+The best books for children don't feel like lessons — they feel like discoveries.
+The Wishing Word was written that way, and this page exists to help you bring it into your classroom as gently and meaningfully as it was written.

 What children gain